astr0n0mer/digital-garden/pages/Logseq.md

-public:: true
+tags:: mysetup

--
+- public:: true
-- [Logseq](https://logseq.com/) is an open-source, privacy-first toolbox for managing your notes, ideas, and information with features like linked references, queries, search, flashcards, and more, designed to help you think and write with confidence. #mysetup #notes
+- [Logseq](https://logseq.com/) is an open-source, privacy-first toolbox for managing your notes, ideas, and information with features like linked references, queries, search, flashcards, and more, designed to help you think and write with confidence. #notes